beckadamtheinventor/BOS/README.md

 gfx_ZeroScreen:
 	jp 76*3

 ; end of relocations marker.
-This is important.
+This is important, and is executed by libload on successful load.
 	xor a,a
-	pop hl
+	pop hl ;pop error handler
 	ret

 ```